RienNeVaPlus/wikifolio/README.md

 <p align="center">
     <sub>
-        :warning: <strong>Wikifolio could change their API at any moment.</strong> :warning:
+        ⚠️ <strong>Wikifolio could change their API at any moment.</strong> ⚠️
         <br/>
         If anything is broken, please <a href="https://github.com/RienNeVaPlus/wikifolio/issues/new/choose">open an issue</a>.
      </sub>